Newin Chidchob

 Newin Chidchob (เนวิน ชิดชอบ, born 4 October 1958) is a Thai politician from Buriram Province.
 As a member of several political parties, Newin and his allies eventually joined the Thai Rak Thai Party of Thaksin Shinawatra in 2005.
-Prior to the 2006 Thai coup d'état, he served as a member of the Parliament for Buriram Province and was a Cabinet minister with the Thai Rak Thai party.
+Prior to the 2006 Thai coup d'état, he served as a member of Parliament for Buriram Province and was a Cabinet Minister with the Thai Rak Thai Party.
 From 2002 to 2005, he was Deputy Minister of Agriculture and Agricultural Cooperatives.

 Following the 2006 Thai coup d'état and the subsequent dissolution of Thai Rak Thai for corruption, Newin and his friends, mostly members of the National Assembly from the south of Isan (the northeastern region), shifted from the ruling (now also dissolved) People Power Party (PPP) to the opposition Democrat Party during the 2008 Thai political crisis.
-He is the leader of the so-called "Friends of Newin Group", now known as the Bhumjaithai Party.
+He is the leader of the so-called "Friends of Newin Group", now known as the Bhumjai Thai Party.
 Consequently, a Democrat Party led coalition gained the majority in the National Assembly.
 Abhisit Vejjajiva, the Democrat Party's leader, was elected by a majority of the Parliament to be the new prime minister in December 2008.

-During the political tension in April 2009 caused by pro-Thaksin groups widely known as the Red Shirts, Newin publicly blasted Thaksin, his former 'boss', as the root of the political tension due to his 'doubts' of Thaksin's loyalty towards the monarchy and the current political system of the kingdom.
-Previously in 2008, Newin had wept with Thaksin when the former PM kissed the tarmac at Suvarnabhumi airport after returning to Thailand after a self-imposed exile.
+During the political tension in April 2009 caused by pro-Thaksin groups widely known as the Red Shirts, Newin publicly blasted Thaksin, his former 'boss', as the root of the political tension due to his 'doubts' of Thaksin's loyalty towards the monarchy and the current political system of the Kingdom.
+Previously in 2008, Newin had wept with Thaksin when the former PM kissed the tarmac at Suvarnabhumi Airport after returning to Thailand after a self-imposed exile.

-Newin was named after the Burmese leader Ne Win.

 Early life and education

-Born to a former Speakers of the House of Representatives, Chai Chidchob, a Thai Khmer-Chinese Cambodian background, many of his ancestors were elephant drivers (mahouts), and a housewife, La-on Chidchob, Chinese Cambodian background, he was the third child of six siblings.
+Born to a former Speaker of the House of Representatives, Chai Chidchob, of Thai Khmer-Chinese Cambodian background, many of his ancestors were elephant drivers (mahouts).
+His mother La-on Chidchob was a housewife of Chinese Cambodian background, and he was the third child of six siblings.

-Niwin graduated grade 7 from Trai Kham School and went on to complete secondary education from Suankularb Wittayalai School.
-He have famous classmates such as Watana Muangsook, Wira Somkhid, Somchai Srisutthiyakon and Somsak Jeamteerasakul.
+Niwin graduated grade 7 from Trai Kham School and went on to complete secondary education at Suankularb Wittayalai School.
+Notable contemporaries were Watana Muangsook, Wira Somkhid, Somchai Srisutthiyakon and Somsak Jeamteerasakul.

-Later, continuing to complete his diploma in Community Development Program from Buriram Rajabhat Institute in 1987 and graduated in bachelor's degree of Agriculture and Cooperative Promotion Program from Sukhothai Thammathirat Open University.
-In addition, he received an honorary degree in public administration from the Pacific Western University, Western Hawaii, USA.
+Later, he completed a diploma in community development from Buriram Rajabhat Institute in 1987, and graduated in bachelor's degree of Agriculture and Cooperative Promotion from Sukhothai Thammathirat Open University.
+He received an honorary degree in public administration from Pacific Western University, Western Hawaii, USA.